-Should you choose a package that includes a second photographer, I will use one of several talented photographers available on your day to assist with shooting.
-Generally the second shooter can be helpful during getting ready and ceremony, although not required.
+I use one of several talented photographers available on your day to assist with shooting, for 10 and 12-hour packages.
+Generally, the second shooter can be helpful during getting ready and ceremony, although not required.

 How long does it take to get our photos?

 Wedding images are delivered within 12 weeks.
 I put lots of care and attention into editing your photos and am sure that each photo is not rushed.
 But, I DO post a few “sneak peeks” online, sometimes even during the wedding at dinner if there’s wifi!

 Do we get an engagement session?[/cs_text][cs_text]I offer a complimentary engagement session to each couple that books with me.
 These one-hour sessions are not built into the packages but are an excellent way for us to meet before your wedding.
 During these sessions you can get an idea of the types of poses I’ll do with you on your wedding day, we can get to know each other and your love story, and you can use the images in your wedding invitations, slideshows, guest book or other ways at your weddings.
 I’ve even seen the couple’s engagement photos on each table as centerpieces!

 How far in advance do we need to book?